monerov/monerov-gui/README.md

 The executable can be found in the ```.\release\bin``` directory.
 Depending on your machine's graphics card, you might need to ```export QT_QUICK_BACKEND="software"``` from inside the MSYS2 MinGW 64-bit shell to get the application started.

+## Known issues

+Please refer to the open issues tab to see open and closed known issues.